Photos represent our life memories. We might associate our feelings with images to remind us of them.

 Photography Library Sorted by Situation

 Envisioning a peaceful and calming scenario can be difficult in a world with a lot of distractions.
 Like any counseling method and technique, this treatment has its pros and cons.
 Depending on your personality and lifestyle, you can assess whether helpful therapeutic photography is for you.

 Firstly, the good things.
 Unlike other stress management techniques such as yoga, guided imagery is also more inclusive.
 People with physical limitations can engage with the session without the risk of being injured.

 Guided imagery can disrupt negative thought patterns.
 This will help you become more resilient towards stressful events.
 As a result, you will be influenced to have a more positive mindset.
 This can affect your mood and attitude throughout your day and your overall quality of life.

-The only con for guided therapeutic imagery is it can be difficult to master.
+The only con for guided imagery is it can be difficult to master.
 We live in an age where information travels at a very high speed.
 Entertainment is at the tip of our fingers.
 It will take a lot of practice for you to immerse yourself in your mind completely.
-However, with the use of audio recordings or the help of your counselor, you will be able to enjoy this technique.
+However, with the use of audio recordings or the help of your guided imagery counselor, you will be able to enjoy this technique.

-Guided therapeutic imagery is just like taking photographs.
+Therapeutic guided imagery is just like taking photographs.
 But instead of taking pictures with a camera lens, we use our minds to create a live, vivid scenery.
 If you enjoy photography and the visual arts, you may enjoy incorporating this practice into your daily life.
 The few minutes it takes to practice guided imagery can greatly affect your mental and physical well-being.